-- (a) Use base station simulator (if applicable) or engineering software to transmit RF power continuously (continuous Tx) in the highest power channel. - (b) Keep EUT to radiate maximum output power or 100% duty factor (if applicable) - (c) Measure output power through RF cable and power meter. - (d) Set scan area, grid size and other setting on the DASY software. - (e) Measure SAR results for the highest power channel on each testing position. - (f) Find out the largest SAR result on these testing positions of each band - (g) Measure SAR results for other channels in worst SAR testing position if the SAR of highest power channel is larger than 0.8 W/kg
+- (a) Use base station simulator (if applicable) or engineering software to transmit RF power continuously (continuous Tx) in the highest power channel. - (b) Keep EUT to radiate maximum output power or 100% duty factor (if applicable) - (c) Measure output power through RF cable and power meter. - (d) Place the EUT in the positions as Appendix E demonstrates. - (e) Set scan area, grid size and other setting on the DASY software. - (f) Measure SAR results for the highest power channel on each testing position. - (g) Find out the largest SAR result on these testing positions of each band - (h) Measure SAR results for other channels in worst SAR testing position if the SAR of highest power channel is larger than 0.8 W/kg